jacazamias/designate_dev/README.md

 designate_dev
 =============

 These scripts are used to setup a Rackspace designate environment.
 The vagrant file is still under development.
 The bootstrap.sh file can be used to install successfully.
+Install is based on Tim's [Dev environment walk through](http://designate.readthedocs.org/en/latest/gettingstarted.html#development-environment).

 To run the bootstrap.sh without chef:
 ``` bash